noudio/MrMessy/README.md

 ```
 This can be useful for video grabbing, due to its black background.
 I used it for example to create this youtube vid: [andjelisa on rararadio](https://youtu.be/DI8FW4kV9h8?list=PL6jUM7gk5v0XpZLoLPm6GyWbw1ySJ1M1x&t=6864) , translating the black background to transparent and rotating the output by 90 degs 😎

 - Click the top-left corner of the instrument to have the app as a non-decorated desktop app (i.e. no borders and caption).
 Press it again to undo this, for repositioning or resizing.
+See the demo video for a demonstration of this.

 By default 'xdisp' only creates jack ports, but it doesnt connect them.
-Use jackctl patch bay to setup automatic connections.
+Use jackctl patch-bay to setup connections automatically.
-Or otherwise `./xdisp [--connect]` makes an automatic connection to the writers of the system output.
+Or otherwise: `./xdisp [--connect]` makes an automatic connection to the writers of the system output.